The full car drivetrain simulation of the

 Torque Converter Stage

-Like clutch, a torque converter couples two independent driveline axes in such a way as to transfer angular motion and torque from an input to an output shaft.
-However, unlike a clutch, a torque converter never locks and the output shaft never exactly reaches the speed of the input.
-(The torque converter transfers motion by hydrodynamic viscosity, not by surface friction.)
+Like a clutch, a torque converter couples two independent driveline axes to transfer angular motion and torque from an input to an output shaft.
+However, unlike a clutch, a torque converter never locks.
+The torque converter transfers motion by hydrodynamic viscosity, not by surface friction.
 Thus a torque converter does not step through discrete stages and avoids the motion discontinuities inherent in friction clutches.

-The CR-CR 4-speed transmission feeds its output torque to the final drive subsystem, Vehicle and tire dynamics.
-This subsystem represents the vehicle inertia (the load on the transmission), the wheels, and the wheel contact with the road.
-The dynamics models only the rear wheels as driven by the transmission.
+The transmission feeds its output torque to the final drive subsystem, Vehicle Body.
+This subsystem represents the vehicle inertia (the load on the transmission), the wheels, the brakes, the driving conditions, and the wheel contact with the road.
+The subsystem models only the rear wheels as driven by the transmission.

 The subsystem has two major areas.

-On the left of the figure are the two Tires, which accept the driveline torque and rotation from the transmission at their wheel axle rotational ports (A).
+The right and left tire blocks accept the driveline torque and rotation from the transmission at their wheel axle rotational ports (A).
 Given a normal or vertical load (N), this torque and rotation are converted to a thrust force and translation at the wheel hub translational ports (H).

-The tires rotate nonideally, developing slip as they generate traction and react against the road surface.
+The tires rotate nonideally, slipping before they fully generate traction and react against the road surface.
 The tire slip of the left tire is reported as a physical signal and converted to Simulink for use with the Tire slip scope.